jithware/sense-hat-rest/README.md

 # The Sense HAT Raspberry Pi REST API

-This project exposes a REST end point on a [Raspberry Pi](https://www.raspberrypi.com/) equiped with a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/).
+This project exposes a REST API on a [Raspberry Pi](https://www.raspberrypi.com/) equiped with a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/).

 The following commands are run on your Raspberry Pi: